Darwinny/website/README.md

 # website

-This code for the website www.susandarwin.com.
+This is code for the website www.susandarwin.com.

 This is my site, built from scratch, by me, to show my paintings.